-In the case of Fernandez vs. State of Mysore , it was stated by the court that PWD instructions are unenforceable as they are not issued under any statutory authority but are issued under general administrative power.
+In the case of Fernandez vs. State of Mysore , it was stated by the court regarding enforceability of Administrative directions that PWD instructions are unenforceable as they are not issued under any statutory authority but are issued under general administrative power.
 However, these instructions are non enforceable but their non compliance may lead to disciplinary actions towards the concerned officer.

 The laws relating to the statutory status and enforceability of administrative instructions is highly unclear.
 There are various critical judgements available in the field.
 For example in case of Amitabh Srivastava vs. State of M.P, the court held that the administrative directions can modify statutory rules too and thus allow enforcement of directions over rules.

 An important case summarizing and laying certain guidelines regarding the enforceability of administrative directions is Union of India vs. Charanjeet S. Gill in which court has stated that